detlefgerhardt/TapecartFlasher/README.md

 (I)nit,(F)iles,(W)rite,(R)ead,(V)ersion:
 ```

-In the moment it is not possible to transfer Tapecart images directly from or to the
+In the moment it is not possible to transfer TCRT files directly from or to the
 PC via the console.
-But it is  possible to transfer images from an sd card that is
+But it is  possible to transfer TCRT file from an sd card that
-connected to the Arduino.
+is connected to the Arduino.

 Connecting the SD card module to the Arduino (UNO as example):
 ```